Listed below are THE MOST Economical Methods of Touring Europe.

 Traveling Europe on a Budget: A Video Diary

 When planning a trip abroad, determining your mode of transportation is crucial.
-Prefer a visual explanation of everything discussed below OK, here it is:
+Prefer a visual explanation of everything discussed below What you've been waiting for, here it is:

 Using Buses as a Budget Travel Option in Europe